 Although information about most types of income is obtained on a current basis, some data, principally income from investment and from self-employment, are estimated over a 12-month period.

-The following are excluded from the assessment of income:
+For the annual publication of the results in the LCF Family Spending report, the following are excluded from the assessment of income:

 Money received by one member of the household from another (for example housekeeping money, dress allowance, children’s pocket money) other than wages paid to resident domestic servants.